buggyrace/buggy-race-about/docs/running/announcements.md

 * **On specific pages**
   These announcements allow you to place messages in specific locations:
+    * `about`
+      The about announcement is shown on the race server's about page (linked from the top menu bar).
+You can use this to add additional credits or information about your own buggy racing staff team.
     * `get-editor`
       The get-editor announcment is shown on the settings page when the student has forked their editor repo.
 This lets you add instruction/encouragement